determined-ai/determined/docs/model-dev-guide/model-management/checkpoints.rst

      metric: "loss"
      smaller_is_better: true

-The following snippet of Python code can be run after the specified experiment has generated a checkpoint.
-It gets a list of sorted :class:`~determined.experimental.client.Checkpoint` instances associated with the experiment and selects the one with the best validation metric.
+After generating a checkpoint for the specified experiment, you can run the Python code below.
+This code retrieves a list of sorted :class:`~determined.experimental.client.Checkpoint` instances associated with the experiment and selects the checkpoint with the best validation metric.

 .. code:: python